-You can see the months where I was actively sending cold emails to potential clients (the high points) and then you can see the months when I was busy working on projects and didn’t make time for cold outreach (low points).
+You can see the months when I was actively using a cold email strategy to reach potential clients (the high points) and then you can see the months when I was busy working on projects and didn’t make time for cold outreach (low points).

 What a stark contrast!

 In the last few years alone, I’ve personally booked hundreds of thousands of dollars in new business all by figuring out how to send good cold emails that convert strangers into clients.

 So today, I want to share a few pro-level tricks I’ve learned along the way for sending cold emails that actually convert.

 By using these tips and a lot of trial and error in your own market, you can see some really great results.

 Here’s my range of open rates on recent cold email campaigns.

 Read on to learn how you can pursue the same success for your business using cold emails!